VAST-MeMeS: Characterising non-thermal radio emission from magnetic massive stars using the Australian SKA Pathfinder: Discussion

 The only star that deviates from the median by more than $4\times$MAD is HD\,101412.
-The star's estimated incoherent radio luminosity is $\approx 10^{-7}$ times its CBO luminosity ($100$ times larger than predicted).
+The star's estimated incoherent radio luminosity is $\approx 10^{-4.5}$ times its CBO luminosity.
 This is a relatively cool star with unusually high radio luminosity and one of the newly added magnetic hot stars.
 The star was detected in the VAST survey at multiple epochs and was found to exhibit a nearly constant level of flux density.
 The lack of variability in the light curve and the lack of detection of circular polarisation (within measurement uncertainties) suggest that the detected emission represents incoherent radio emission (and not ECME).
 Thus, following \S\ref{subsec:Lrad_estimation}, its estimated radio luminosity should have been lower than predicted by the correlation relation.
 The only unusual aspect about the star is its apparent spectral index inferred from its average flux density at 887.5 MHz and 943.5 MHz.
 The star was detected at 887.5 MHz at six epochs with the flux densities varying between 1.1 and 1.4 mJy.
 The average flux density comes out to be $1.2\pm0.1$ mJy.
 At 943.5 MHz, the star has only one flux density measurement: $0.77\pm0.04$ mJy, which indicates a spectral index of $-8.0\pm0.8$.
 Both the sign and magnitude of the spectral index are highly unusual for incoherent radio emission at these frequencies \citep[][also see Figure \ref{fig:common_star_spectra_normal} and \ref{fig:common_star_spectra_outlier}]{leto2021}.
 Note, however, that none of the 887.5 MHz measurements were acquired at the rotational phase corresponding to the measurement at 943.5 MHz.
-Thus, to resolve the discrepancy, this star should be observed spanning a wider rotational phase range and frequencies so as to determine the true shape of its incoherent radio spectrum, and thus figure out whether it is truly `over-luminous' or not in terms of its incoherent radio emission.
+Thus, the apparent high spectral index could actually be a result of variable flux density of the star.
+To confirm this aspect, this star should be observed over broadband (preferably simultaneously) and spanning a wider rotational phase range.
+This will allow us to determine the true shape of its incoherent radio spectrum, as well as to investigate temporal variability, and thus figure out whether it is truly `over-luminous' or not in terms of its incoherent radio emission.

-Both HD\,64740 and HD\,101412 demonstrate the need for wideband observation of incoherent radio emission to reduce the scatter in the relation.
-A quantitative analysis of how the deviation of the shape of the true spectrum from that assumed affects the estimated radio luminosities is presented in the next subsection (\S\ref{subsec:Lrad_test}).